moj-analytical-services/user-guidance/source/documentation/appendix-docs/dash.md

 ## Troubleshooting

-This feature has been introduced in the v0.6.5 jupyer-lab helm chart.
+This feature has been introduced in the v0.6.5 jupyter-lab helm chart.
 If following this guide doesn't work for you it is likely that you're on an older version.
 Contact us on the [#analytical-platform-support](https://app.slack.com/client/T02DYEB3A/C4PF7QAJZ) Slack channel.
 Alternatively, contact us by [email](mailto:analytical_platform@digital.justice.gov.uk) to request an upgrade.